-In support of Malaysia's climate goals for 2050, Bursa Carbon Exchange (BCX), the world's first Shariah-compliant voluntary carbon exchange, commenced continuous trading and facilitation of offmarket transactions of carbon credits on 25 September 2023, after a successful price discovery auction on 16 March 2023.
-BCX is designed to meet market participants' environmental, social and governance (ESG) Shariah-compliance needs by providing access for corporates to trade high-quality carbon credits.
+In support of Malaysia's climate goals for 2050, Bursa Carbon Exchange (BCX), the world's first Shariah-compliant voluntary carbon exchange, commenced continuous trading and facilitation of off-• Trade Shariah Series 2023 market transactions of carbon credits on 25 September 2023, after a successful price discovery We further extended Bursa Malaysia's outreach through this series, conducting seminars across auction on 16 March 2023.
+BCX is designed to meet market participants' environmental, social and various locations to educate investors on Shariah-compliant investment products such as i-ETFs, governance (ESG) Shariah-compliance needs by providing access for corporates to trade high-quality i-REITs and i-Derivatives.
+Four successful sessions were organised from January to December 2023, carbon credits. aligning with the Exchange's ongoing commitment to enhance stakeholder knowledge and capabilities Our Progress in navigating the complex landscape of the capital market.